-- At any time within 4 weeks before the domain's expiration date in Openprovider, you can explicitly renew the domain via the reseller control panel (request queue renewals).
+- At any time within 4 weeks before the domain's expiration date in Openprovider, the reseller can explicitly renew the domain via the reseller control panel (request queue renewals).
 For some extensions, including all gTLDs, this can even be done at any time, even before the last 4 weeks.
-As long as your account balance is sufficient, the renewal is ordered instantly.
+As long as the account balance is sufficient, the renewal is ordered instantly.

 - Domains not renewed explicitly, will be processed by our renewal and expiration scheduler:

-- If auto-renewal is disabled (on account level or on domain level via the modify domain pages), our system will cancel the domain registration on the expiration date in Openprovider.
+- If auto-renewal is disabled (on account level or on domain level via the modify domain pages), Openproviders system will cancel the domain registration on the expiration date in Openprovider.

-- If auto-renewal is enabled (on account level or on domain level via the modify domain pages) and your account balance is sufficient, then the domain will be renewed on its expiration date in Openprovider for the minimum period available (in most cases 1 year).
+- If auto-renewal is enabled (on account level or on domain level via the modify domain pages) and the resellers account balance is sufficient, then the domain will be renewed on its expiration date in Openprovider for the minimum period available (in most cases 1 year).

-- If auto-renewal is enabled (on account level or on domain level via the modify domain pages) but your account balance is not sufficient, then the domain registration will be canceled on the expiration date in Openprovider.
+- If auto-renewal is enabled (on account level or on domain level via the modify domain pages) but the resellers account balance is not sufficient, then the domain registration will be canceled on the expiration date in Openprovider.

 In most cases a deleted domain is restorable for a certain; reactivate the domain via the restore queue in the RCP.
 Additional costs may apply.
 Please note processed renewals cannot be canceled, no refunds are possible.